Devanandanp/mothercare_system/README.md

 **For Software:**
 - Languages used: html
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Html
-- Libraries used: [e.g., axios, pandas, JUnit
+- Libraries used: FullCalendar,dayjs / date-fns,Bootstrap or Tailwind
 - Tools used: VS Code, Github

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features